LaQuay/API-Out-of-the-box/README.md

 # API-Out-of-the-box

-Run your API out of the box, simple and easy.
+Run your API out of the box, and consume it, simple, fast and easy.

-This is a boilerplate from which you can start a full-stack project.
+Have you ever wanted to perform a proof of concept in which you needed backend software and frontend software?
+Or, have you ever seen the need to start a project but did not know where?

+In this repository you will find code and information on how to start from almost-zero a project that has a backend, frontend, and an Android application!

 ## What includes
 #### Backend